 Geriatric services - CALHN

-Geriatric services for Central Adelaide Local Health Network (CALHN), covering Royal Adelaide Hospital (RAH) and The Queen Elizabeth Hospital (TQEH), includes:
+Geriatric services (community and inpatient) for Central Adelaide Local Health Network (CALHN), covering Royal Adelaide Hospital (RAH) and The Queen Elizabeth Hospital (TQEH), includes:

 - CALHN Community geriatric services

 - Residential aged care placement team - RAH

 - Care for the older person - RAH

 The Multi-disciplinary community geriatric service (MCGS) is a quick response team operating five days per week (between 9.00am and 5.00pm) and provides a free, short term (up to 12 weeks), service to the CALHN catchment population, living at home and within residential aged care facilities.
 The aim is to support general practitioners (GPs) and other community care providers with a comprehensive multidisciplinary assessment, intervention and care planning for frail older people with dementia or geriatric syndromes.

 The Transition care program (TCP) provides short term (up to 12 weeks) support, either at home or within an aged care residential setting, for older people following hospital discharge.
 TCP supplies low-intensity therapy and assistance with daily living, with the goal of the older person regaining as much independence as possible.
 Assistance may include a combination of: nursing, physiotherapy, occupational therapy, speech therapy, social work, and/or dietary advice.